RMLio/prov4itdata-web-app/docs/REPORT.md

 > `dcat:Distribution`
 > A specific representation of a dataset.
 A dataset might be available in multiple serializations that may differ in various ways, including natural language, media-type or format, schematic organization, temporal and spatial resolution, level of detail or profiles (which might specify any or all of the above).

-- `dcat:Distribution` has the following properties
+The `dcat:Distribution` class has the following properties

 - `title`
 - `description`
 - `issued`: date of issuance (e.g publication)
 - [`dcat:accessURL`](https://www.w3.org/TR/vocab-dcat-2/#Property:distribution_access_url) *SHOULD* be used for the URL of a service or location that can provide access to this distribution, typically through a Web form, query or API call.
 - [`dcat:downloadURL`](https://www.w3.org/TR/vocab-dcat-2/#Property:distribution_download_url) is preferred for direct links to downloadable resources.
 - `dcat:mediaType`: The media type of the distribution as defined by IANA
 - `dct:format`: The file format of the distribution.
 - `dcat:accessService`, pointing to a `dcat:DataService`

 ##### Image gallery